History of the floppy disk: Enhancement into a read/write floppy disk

-8-inch disk drive with diskette.
-3½-inch disk for comparison.
+8-inch disk drive with diskette; 3½-inch disk for comparison.

-In 1973, Shugart founded Shugart Associates which went on to become the dominant manufacturer of 8-inch floppy disk drives.
+In 1973, Shugart founded Shugart Associates which went on to become the dominant manufacturer of 8 in floppy disk drives.
 Its SA800 became the industry standard for form factor and interface.

 In 1976, media supplier Information Terminals Corporation enhanced resilience further by adding a Teflon coating to the magnetic disk itself.

-When the first microcomputers were being developed in the 1970s, the 8-inch floppy found a place on them as one of the few "high speed, mass storage" devices that were even remotely affordable to the target market (individuals and small businesses).
+When the first microcomputers were being developed in the 1970s, the 8-inch floppy found a place as one of the few "high speed, mass storage" devices that were even remotely affordable to the target market (individuals and small businesses).
 The first microcomputer operating system, CP/M, originally shipped on 8-inch disks.
-However, the drives were still expensive, typically costing more than the computer they were attached to in early days, so most machines of the era used cassette tape instead.
+However, the drives were still expensive, typically costing more than the computer they were attached to, so most machines of the era used cassette tape instead.

 In 1976, IBM introduced the 500 KB Double Sided Single Density (DSSD) format, and in 1977 IBM introduced the 1–1.2 MB Double Sided Double Density (DSDD) format.

-Other 8-inch floppy disk formats such as the Burroughs 1 MB unit failed to achieve any market presence.
+Other 8-inch floppy disk formats such as the Burroughs unit failed to achieve any market presence.

 At the end of 1978 the typical floppy disk price per piece was $5 to $8.
 Sales in 1978 for all types of drives and media were expected to reach $135 million for media and $875 million for drives.

-The 8" floppy disk drive interface standard as developed from the Shugart Associates drives involved a 50-pin interface and a spindle motor that ran directly from the A/C line and spun constantly.
+The 8-inch floppy disk drive interface standard as developed from the Shugart Associates drives involved a 50-pin interface and a spindle motor that ran directly from the A/C line and spun constantly.
 Other later models used a DC motor with corresponding changes to the interface to start and stop the motor.